River's Edge: Casting

 River's Edge was the first major film for many of its actors, including Roebuck and Skye.
 Of casting Reeves, casting director Carrie Frazier recalled: "He walked in the door, and I went, 'Oh my god, this is my guy!'
 It was just because of the way he held his body—his shoes were untied, and what he was wearing looked like a young person growing into being a man.
 I was over the moon about him."

-Skye was cast in the film after a casting director saw a photo of her with her brother, Donovan Leitch, an aspiring actor at the time; she had no acting experience, and it was her first film.
+Ione Skye was cast in the film after a casting director saw a photo of her with her brother, Donovan Leitch, an aspiring actor at the time; she had no acting experience, and it was her first film.
 Auditioning for the role of the brutish John, Roebuck arrived at his audition in full costume, with his hair slicked back with K-Y Jelly and two beer cans in his front pockets.
 The casting director saw Danyi Deats in the waiting room, while she was waiting for her best friend who was auditioning for the same role.

 For the part of Feck, director Hunter had wanted John Lithgow; the part was also offered to Harry Dean Stanton, who declined, and passed the script on to his friend Dennis Hopper, who was cast.
-Sanford recalled Glover had auditioned "with a wig and an outrageous take on the part.
+According to Producer Midge Sanford, Crispin Glover auditioned "with a wig and an outrageous take on the part.
 He was so out there that Sarah and I were a little nervous about what he was doing.
 But we trusted him and felt like it would work out in the end."
-Corey Haim was cast as Tim, but had to be replaced by Joshua John Miller after developing pneumonia during the first several days of filming.
+Corey Haim was cast as Tim, but developed pneumonia during the first several days of filming and was replaced by Joshua John Miller.